n0-computer/iroh-blobs/examples/multiprovider/README.md

 download from each peer in "stripes".

 When running without `--path` argument it will download into a memory store.
-When providing a `--path` argument it will download into a persitent store at the given path, and the download will resume if you interrupt the download process.
+When providing a `--path` argument it will download into a persistent store at the given path, and the download will resume if you interrupt the download process.

 ## Notes on the current state